Trail Dust Town

-Trail Dust Town is a historical outdoor shopping center located in Tucson, Arizona.
+Trail Dust Town is an Old West-themed shopping plaza and entertainment attraction located in Tucson, Arizona.

 Although Trail Dust Town operates as a for-profit shopping mall, on its grounds exists a great number of historical artifacts, including an Allan Herschell merry-go-round which was manufactured in 1954 that still contains its original horses and benches.

 History

+Trail Dust Town first opened in 1961.
+It was built by developer Howard Hamm on a former movie set for a 1951 Glenn Ford film that was never completed.

-The shopping mall was built originally in 1961 and featured retail shopping.
-Pinnacle Peak Steakhouse was built in 1962 and quickly became a popular destination.
-The are has often been rumored to have been a former movie set, but that has never been confirmed.
+When Trail Dust Town first opened, it featured retail shopping.
+Pinnacle Peak Steakhouse was built in 1962 and quickly became a popular destination; it was featured on the Cooking Channel show Man v.
+Food in 2019.

 Playbox Theatre

 From 1961 to 1982, Trail Dust Town was the site of one of Tucson's earliest community theater companies, Playbox Theatre.
 Playbox started several years earlier in a vacant church near the University of Arizona (later home to the Loft Theater, an early art film theater in Tucson) but it moved to Trail Dust Town in order to grow.
 The building (including the stage which still stands) is now called The Savoy Opera House and it is rented out for banquets and other events.